Igorok/mini-seller/docs/web.md

 ```

 ### GraphQL
-GraphQL is kind of webapi, it provide a query language, understandable description of the data in your API and has very powerful playground.
+GraphQL is kind of web api, it provide a query language, understandable documentation for your requests and has pretty good playground.
 ```
 go get github.com/graphql-go/graphql
 ```

+With GraphQL you could select fields that you need from backend.

 Query
 ```
-query getCatalog($skip: Int, $limit: Int) {
+query getProductList($skip: Int, $limit: Int) {
-  getCatalog(skip: $skip, limit: $limit) {
+  getProductList(skip: $skip, limit: $limit) {
     products {
       id
       name
       price
       count
-      Organization {
+      Category {
         id
         name
       }
-      Category {
+      Organization {
         id
-        name
+        email
       }
     }
     count